big-man-p/lightweight-web-speedometer/README.md

 # Speedometer
-A lightweight, dependency-free speedometer component built with vanilla HTML, CSS, and JavaScript.
+A lightweight, dependency-free speedometer built with vanilla HTML, CSS, and JavaScript.
 Try it out here 👉 https://speedometer.fakeawake.co.uk/

 This project demonstrates how a clean, responsive UI component can be created without relying on frameworks or external libraries.
 It is designed to run anywhere a modern browser is available, including low-power or constrained environments.